epos-eu/epos-geojson-java-library/README.md

 #### Links

-`@epos_links` is a special type of property introduced to support the addition of (hyper)links that require an individual object per link to capture the `href`, `label`, `type` and `authenticatedDownload` (whether the link should be called with authentication headers set, including the EPOS authentication token) properties:
+`@epos_links` is a special type of property introduced to support the addition of (hyper)links that require an individual object per link to capture the `href`, `label`, `group`, `type` and `authenticatedDownload` (whether the link should be called with authentication headers set, including the EPOS authentication token) properties:

 ```json
 "features": [